piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 ```

 As you see the theme has got own template `layout.html.twig` and also overrides some templates in the **SonataAdminBundle**
 and the **SonataUserBundle**.
-Thanks to that you don't have to change sonata templates in the configuration, the theme
+Thanks to that you do not have to change sonata templates in the configuration, the theme
 itself will take care of these overridden templates.
 I just placed here the bundles created by the **Sonata Project**
-only as an example to show you that you can override each bundle that you use in a project.
-I will don't show here how
+only as an example to show you that you can override each bundle template.
-each theme template looks inside, because that's unnecessary.

 As the final thing in this step we only must activate the created bundle in the `app/AppKernel.php`.

 ### Step 2: Decide which theme mapping to use

 After we have our theme we must define it so that the JungiThemeBundle could recognize it.
 To define a theme you have for
 use three various theme mappings: xml, yaml and php.
 For this tutorial I chose the xml theme mapping.
-The file of this
+The theme mapping
-theme mapping for this theme can looks like below:
+file for this theme can look like below:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>